sklprogs/LanguageTricks/README.md

 ## artefact \| artifact

-**artefact**: British English
+***Artefact***: British English

-**artifact**: US English
+***Artifact***: US English

 There is no apparent dictionary difference in meaning between the two forms, however, the Science Dictionary says the following:

-**Artifact**: An object produced or shaped by human craft, especially a tool, weapon, or ornament of archaeological or historical interest.
+**Artifact**&mdash;an object produced or shaped by human craft, especially a tool, weapon, or ornament of archaeological or historical interest.

-**Artefact**: An artificial product or effect observed in a natural system, especially one introduced by the technology used in scientific investigation or by experimental error.
+**Artefact**&mdash;an artificial product or effect observed in a natural system, especially one introduced by the technology used in scientific investigation or by experimental error.

 But they are generally used to mean *an archaelogical find*.